• Skip to primary navigation

 Why Google Home (Nest Home/Nest Home Mini) is not a solution?

 Google promotes Google Home (now Nest Home) and Google Home Mini (and Nest Home Mini 2nd Gen) heavily.
-And these “smart” speakers support Chromecast as well and you can stream music to these smart speakers just like using the Android Audio.
+These “smart” speakers support Chromecast as well, and you can stream music to these smart speakers just like using the Android Audio.

 But Google Home or Google Home Mini is NOT a replacement for Chromecast Audio!